Kitware/SMQTK/README.md

     * MongoDB is required for the Web application for session storage.
       This allows the Flask application API to modify session contents when within AJAX routines.
       This required for asynchronous user-session state interaction/modification.
-    * This is not a perminent requirement as other mediums can be used for this purpose, however they would need implementation.
+    * This is not a permanent requirement as other mediums can be used for this purpose, however they would need implementation.

+### Installing Python dependencies
+There are two files that list required python packages:

+  * requirements.conda.txt
+  * requirements.pip.txt

+Required packages have been split up this way because conda does not provide all packages that pip can.
+While conda is generally considered the preferred method of acquiring python dependencies due to their pre-built nature, some of our requirements are not available through conda.

+#### Installing with Conda and Pip
+The three-step python dependency installation using both conda and pip will look like the following, filling in `<...>` spaces with appropriate:

+    $ conda create -n <env_name> --file requirements.conda.txt
+    $ . activate <env_name>
+    $ pip install -r requirements.pip.txt

+#### Installing with just Pip
+If installation of python dependencies via pip only is desired, or if local compilation of packages is desired, the following is recommended:

+    $ pip install -r requirements.conda.txt -r requirements.pip.txt

 ### Additional Descriptor Dependencies
 Descriptors implemented in SMQTK may require additional dependencies in order to run.
 This may be because a descriptor required additional libraries or tools on the system.